jacobtcraven/CS325_p5/README.md

    b.
 In this example "content" is defined as "You are a intelligent assistant."
 Depending on the specified role, "content" can contain a behavior or prompt for the API.

+8. Append a dictionary to list that contains the desired role and content.
+An example is:
+    ```
+    messages.append(
+            {"role": "user", "content": message},
+        )
+    ```

-8. Create an implementation of the API such as used in this project:
+9. Create an implementation of the API such as used in this project:
     ```
     messages = [ {"role": "system", "content":
                 "You are a intelligent assistant."} ]